See answer

 Higher Ozone Concentration

-Elevated ozone levels may aggravate respiratory systems in some people with lupus.
+Elevated ozone levels may aggravate respiratory systems in people with certain types of lupus.
 Higher ozone concentrations occur with higher levels of air pollution, like that emitted from cars and power plants.
 A 2020 study revealed that increased levels of air pollutants could worsen systemic lupus erythematosus (SLE) symptoms.

 Higher ozone concentration may cause the following symptoms in people with lupus: